After Taiwan's election, its new envoy to the US offers assurances to Washington and Beijing

 His victory, which gives the independence-leaning Democratic Progressive Party an unprecedented third presidential term, was not welcomed by Beijing, which claims Taiwan as its own, to be taken by force if necessary.

-Military action in the Taiwan Strait could draw in the United States, which has a security pact with Taiwan to deter any armed invasion from the mainland.
+Military action in the Taiwan Strait could draw in the United States, which is obligated under a 1979 law to provide Taiwan with sufficient military hardware and technology.

 Beijing refused to have any dialogue with Tsai because her party rejects China's claim of sovereignty over the island, and before the election had suggested to voters that they could be choosing between war and peace.

-Note: This story was first published on Jan.
-18, 2024.
-It was published again on Jan.
-19, 2024, to delete an incorrect reference to the U.S. having a security pact with Taiwan.
-The U.S. does not have a security pact with Taiwan.